MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- DensePure: Understanding Diffusion Models towards Adversarial Robustness. [[paper]](https://arxiv.org/abs/2211.00322)
+  - Chaowei Xiao, Zhongzhu Chen, Kun Jin, Jiongxiao Wang, Weili Nie, Mingyan Liu, Anima Anandkumar, Bo Li, Dawn Song.
+  - Key Word: Diffusion Models; Adversarial Robustness.
+  - <details><summary>Digest</summary> Diffusion models have been recently employed to improve certified robustness through the process of denoising.
+However, the theoretical understanding of why diffusion models are able to improve the certified robustness is still lacking, preventing from further improvement.
+In this study, we close this gap by analyzing the fundamental properties of diffusion models and establishing the conditions under which they can enhance certified robustness.
+This deeper understanding allows us to propose a new method DensePure, designed to improve the certified robustness of a pretrained model (i.e. classifier).

+- Adversarial Training with Complementary Labels: On the Benefit of Gradually Informative Attacks. [[paper]](https://arxiv.org/abs/2211.00269)
+  - Jianan Zhou, Jianing Zhu, Jingfeng Zhang, Tongliang Liu, Gang Niu, Bo Han, Masashi Sugiyama. *NeurIPS 2022*
+  - Key Word: Complementary Learning; Adversarial Training.
+  - <details><summary>Digest</summary> To push AT towards more practical scenarios, we explore a brand new yet challenging setting, i.e., AT with complementary labels (CLs), which specify a class that a data sample does not belong to.
+However, the direct combination of AT with existing methods for CLs results in consistent failure, but not on a simple baseline of two-stage training.
+In this paper, we further explore the phenomenon and identify the underlying challenges of AT with CLs as intractable adversarial optimization and low-quality adversarial examples.

 - FI-ODE: Certified and Robust Forward Invariance in Neural ODEs. [[paper]](https://arxiv.org/abs/2210.16940) [[code]](https://github.com/yjhuangcd/FI-ODE)
   - Yujia Huang, Ivan Dario Jimenez Rodriguez, Huan Zhang, Yuanyuan Shi, Yisong Yue.
   - Key Word: Certified Adversarial Robustness; Neural Ordinary Differential Equations.